Car Stereo Has Power But No Sound From Speakers? Here’s Why And How To Fix

 Wiring connects the head unit to the speakers and the amp.

-If any of the wirings are loose, frayed, or faulty, the current can’t travel to the speakers.
+If any of the wirings are loose, damaged, or faulty, the current can’t travel to the speakers.

 They’ll comb your car with a multimeter to find where the faults lie.
 It will most likely be near the head unit since it affects all your speakers.

-Although the issue might seem small, expect to pay quite a lot.
+Although the issue might seem minor, expect to pay quite a bit.
 It might take a while for the technicians to find the problem.
-It could then be a tricky wire to repair.
+It could then be a challenging wire to repair.

 Broken Speakers